 Comprehensive Comparative Policy Review.
 New Delhi: ANE Publishing

 Kirchhoff, G., Palit, M., & Sahni, S. (2016).
 Global Victimology: New Voices: Theory, Facts, Legislations (Edited Book).
 New Delhi: Universal Law Publishing, Lexis Nexis Publishers.

 Palit M. (2020).
 Juvenile Delinquency : Causes and Treatment in (Eds.
-S. P. Sahni, P. Bhadra) Understanding the Criminal Minds: From Theory to Practice of Criminal Psychology (Springer Singapore)
+S. P. Sahni, P. Bhadra) Criminal Psychology and the Criminal Justice System in India and Beyond.
+(Springer Singapore)

 Palit, M. (2020).
 Depression and its impact on significant relationships with intimate partner and family.
 Sahni, S. P., Srivastava, J., Thakur, A., Lakhani, S., & Jain, G. (Eds.)
 Let’s talk about depression: A Focus on Australia, India, and USA, Bloomsbury Publications.